North Petherton: Toponymy

-The town is mentioned in the Domesday Book of 1086 as Nortperet.
-The name derives from the area's location to the north side of the River Parrett, and from the Old English nor tun.
+The Domesday Book of 1086 recorded a settlement called Nortperet with 65 households.
+The name derives from the area's position to the north side of the River Parrett, and from the Old English nor tun.

 History

 Long before the Norman Conquest, during Saxon times North Petherton was at the centre of a large royal estate, located on one of the historic communication routes through Somerset, and was both an important centre and the meeting place for the Hundred of North Petherton although the Petherton limit tithing of North Petherton was in the Hundred of Andersfield from the 1670s.

 At the time of the Norman invasion the Hundred covered a large area corresponding, today, roughly to a north–south corridor along the M5 motorway from Junction 25 near Taunton, to north of Junction 23 at Stretcholt, and east–west from Athelney to Goathurst.
 The Parish of North Petherton continues to be one of the largest in Somerset to this day.